ss7m/bread/GUIDE.md

 As for comparison, for strings and numbers comparison works as expected.
 For other types, comparison operators will return false.
 For operands of different types, the same rule set as above is used.

+## Concatenation Operator

+The `..` operator is used to concatenate strings and lists.
+If both operands are lists, the concatenation of the lists is returned (neither of the operands are mutated).
+If the left operand is a list and the right operand is not a list, then the result of appending the right onto the left is returned (again, neither operand is mutated).
+Otherwise, both operands are coerced into strings and the concatenation is returned.
+Concatenation is left associative, and every other binary operator binds tighter than concatenation.